 Cardiopulmonary resuscitation (CPR) includes a combination of techniques, designed to pump the heart to keep the blood circulating in the body and delivering oxygen to the brain until medical help arrives.
 CPR is most effective when provided as promptly as possible without delay.
 CPR should be immediately provided to the person who shows no signs of life, is unresponsive, or does not have normal breathing.
 It takes only 3 to 4 minutes for the person's brain to be dead due to the inadequate supply of oxygen if no CPR is provided.
 If a person is not breathing, gasping or having irregular breathing provide immediate CPR.
 It is not important to find the pulse in a person who is not showing any signs of life as it is sometimes difficult to find the pulse.
 CPR must be initiated without any delay to elevate the survival rate.

-An AED checks the cardiac rhythm and if needed sends a shock to the heart to restore normal rhythm which helps in saving lives of people having a sudden cardiac arrest (SCA).
+An AED checks the cardiac rhythm, and if needed, sends a shock to the heart to restore normal rhythm which helps in saving lives of people having a sudden cardiac arrest (SCA).
 The shock can restore normal rhythm after SCA and can possibly stop an abnormal heartbeat (arrhythmia).
-The device is a battery-operated, lightweight, portable and contains electrodes (i.e, sticky pads with sensors) which are attached to the chest of the patient witnessing cardiac arrest.
+The device is battery-operated, lightweight, portable, and contains electrodes (i.e, sticky pads with sensors) that are attached to the chest of the patient witnessing cardiac arrest.
 The victim's cardiac rhythm is checked by a built-in computer through sticky electrodes.
 The computer then finds out whether defibrillation is needed or not.
 If defibrillation is needed then AED will charge automatically and a recorded voice prompts the rescuer to press the shock button on the device.
 This shock temporarily stops all activity and stuns the heart, giving the heart a chance to restore normal rhythm.
 Recorded instructions guide the user through the process.